Higher Apprenticeships are an excellent way of developing and motivating your workforce to maximise the potential of your business.

 As an organisation you will provide your apprentices with an introduction to work in a variety of environments via an on-site training programme bespoke to your organisational needs.

-Apprentices will work alongside experienced staff to gain job-specific skills, whilst also following their programme of study at University of Derby Corporate.
+Apprentices will work alongside experienced staff to gain job-specific skills, whilst also following their programme of study at the University of Derby.
 It utilises a blended approach to studying, with much of the programme being work based, supported by online learning and project weeks at the University and in the field.

 Your apprentices will be encouraged to think creatively, become self-motivated and develop academic research and writing skills.
 Self study is accompanied by an extensive range of support including an online e-learning portal and e-portfolio, regular communication from tutors, voice guided lecture presentations and a LinkedIn support group for discussion with peers.